 If you think someone or an organization is infringing on your trademark rights, your first response may be to immediately send a cease and desist letter.
 Depending on other factors, that may actually do more harm than good for your brand.
 Contact us and let us draft an effective cease and desist letter and help you determine when is the best time to send it.

-Unfortunately, we do not offer discounted bundles for applications filed with an “intent to use” filing basis because the length of time for each mark to register can vary.
+Unfortunately, we do not offer discounted bundles for applications because the length of time for each mark to register can vary.
 Contact us for pricing for multiple marks.
+We have clients that we have been assisting for 2-3 years based on things that have happened within the application process.
 We would be happy to assist you.